oholland10/cosc410/labs/lab07/Lab7.md

 * Intepret code involving more complex training settings including the use of GPUs

-* Build and train CNN classifiers
+* Build and train CNN classifiers using `torch.nn.Conv2d`, `torch.nn.Dropout`, `torch.nn.functional.max_pool2d`, and other pytorch layers and functions you've seen before.

 #### Submission instructions